yidas/codeigniter-queue-worker/README.md

 protected boolean handleWork(object $static=null)
 ```

-The `work()` method is the worker that continue to take out jobs and do the processing.
+The `handleWork()` method is a processor for Worker that continue to take out jobs and do the processing.
 When this method returns `false`, that means the job queue is empty and the worker will close itself.

 *Example Code:*
 ```php